blacklightpy/vaultofknowledge/06. Collected Knowledge/Hindu Verses in the right Context (Vedas and Geeta).md

 I'll only consider the Vedas and Geeta in this section.
 # Okay

 **Claim: "If she is not willing to give her body, he should buy her over; and if she is still unyielding, he should strike her with a stick or with the hand and proceed" - Brihadaranyaka Upanishad 6.4.7**

 **Truth:** This portion of the Upanishad is firstly a Smriti Ritual, which is not of value considering the essence of Advaita Vedanta.
 This is also described by Adi Shankara's commentary at the beginning of Brihadarnyaka Upanishad (didn't add here).
-## Text from Kenneth Jaques Advaita Vedanta Philosophy Ashram
+## Text from Kenneth Jaques's Advaita Vedanta Philosophy Ashram

 **Text**: Shankara Bhashya of Brihadaranyaka Upanishad **Translated By**: Swami Madhavananda
 ### Section 4

 > **Section 4.**